klabranche/pytoh/README.md

 # Visual Studio Code and GitHub Codespaces example using Python and Flask

-This is a sample Python and Flask Application designed to show how easy it is to use Visual Studio Code and GitHub Codespaces.
+This is a sample Python and Flask application designed to show how easy it is to use Visual Studio Code and GitHub Codespaces.

 The python code is of the [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) puzzle that is often used to teach [recursion](https://en.wikipedia.org/wiki/Recursion) in computer science courses.

 ## What Is GitHub Codespaces

-Your instant, ready to go, development box available anywhere, anytime, on any device with Visual Studio Code in the browser or on your machine with just a few extensions and nothing else.
+Your instant, ready to go, development box available anywhere, anytime, any device with Visual Studio Code in the browser or your machine with two extensions and nothing else.

 The [presentation](presentation/GithubCodespaces.pdf) in the presentation folder gives a brief overview.

 ### See it in action

-To see it in action right now:

 1. [Request access](https://github.com/features/codespaces/signup) to Codespaces for your github account.
 Access should be given in a few hours.
-1. After getting access to Codespaces, login to github and navigate to the https://github.com/klabranche/pytoh repository.
+1. After getting access to Codespaces; login to github and navigate to the https://github.com/klabranche/pytoh repository.
 1. Select `Use this template`.
 While you can create a Codespace right from `<> code` this will create a copy of the repository in your profile.
-1. Fill out the create a new repository from pytoh form and select `Create repository from template`.
+1. Fill out the form and select `Create repository from template`.
-1. On your new repository select the `<> Code` menu, select the `Codespaces` tab, then select the `Create codespace on main`.
+1. On your new repository select the `<> Code` menu; then `Codespaces` tab; then select `Create codespace on main`.

 ### Running the Python Examples

-If you don't already have your Codespace created and running then follow step five of the [See it in action](#see-it-in-action) section.
+Create your Codespace by following the [See it in action](#see-it-in-action) section.

 #### With Visual Studio Code In The Browser

-The default action when creating or starting a Codespace from GitHub is to use the Browser.
+The default action when creating or starting a Codespace from GitHub is to use the browser.

 With your Codespace now running: